parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 1. Select **i[31:0]** in the waveform window, right-click, select *Radix*, and then select *Unsigned Decimal* to view the for-loop index in *integer* form.
 Similarly, change the radix of **switches[7:0]** to *Hexadecimal*.
 Leave the **leds[7:0]** and **e_led[7:0]** radix to *binary* as we want to see each output bit.

-### Add more signals to monitor lower-level signals and continue to run the simulation for 500 ns.
+### Add more signals to monitor lower-level signals and continue to run the simulation for 500 ns

 1. Expand the **tutorial_tb** instance, if necessary, in the *Scopes* window and select the **tut1** instance.